Ryan Rowland-Smith: Personal life

 Rowland-Smith's grandfather was a former New South Wales minister for sport and recreation.
 His older sister, Rhiannon, is a competitive surfer.
 While surfing is not his profession, Rowland-Smith avidly pursues it as a hobby.

 Rowland-Smith was married in 2013 to American actress Amanda Aardsma, the sister of his former teammate David Aardsma.
 He became friends with Ken Griffey Jr., victim of his first major league strikeout, who attended Rowland-Smith's wedding in 2013.

-Rowland-Smith is the first player with a hyphenated last name ever to appear in a major league game.
+Rowland-Smith's nickname is "Hyphen".
+He earned the moniker after becoming the first player in MLB history to have a hyphenated surname on the back of his jersey.
 During his career, he maintained his own blog to keep up with fans.
 He was also, in 2009, the only Mariner known to maintain a Twitter account.
 Rowland-Smith helped the Mariners host a forum on the use of social media in 2009.

 In June 2019, Rowland-Smith appeared on the television show American Ninja Warrior in the Seattle Qualifying Round.
 He said of the opportunity, "I know the minute I step out to the steps, if I don’t finish it, I’ll say, ‘OK, I want another shot at this until I do finish it.’
 But at the very least, I want to enjoy it and embrace it.
 I’ve gotten messages from people in that ninja community and it's so awesome. ...
 I want to get the most of that experience."